the-purple-team/Jose-Questions-And-Answers-Service/README.md

 # Product Questions and Answers

-> This service will provide questions and answer when a product is selected.
+> This service will provide questions and answers when a product is selected.
+Questions can be ranked.

 ## Related Projects